Stories from Here: The Writers Residency

 About the Jury:

-- Jorge Amigo is the Head of Cultural Programming at the Vancouver Public Library, where he is responsible for arts and culture events, including exhibitions and performances.
-He is also part of the Board of Directors of the PuSh Festival and the Indian Summer Arts Society.
+• Jorge Amigo is the Head of Cultural Programming at the Vancouver Public Library, where he is responsible for arts and culture events.
+He is also part of the Board of Directors of the Indian Summer Arts Society and sits on the City of Vancouvers Arts and Culture Advisory Committee.

-- Zoe Grams is an entrepreneur, writer and communications strategist.
-Her current roles include principal of Zg Stories, a B-Corporation storytelling agency; co-founder and curator of Upstart & Crow Literary Arts Studio; and co-chair of WISH Drop In Centre Society, the largest sex worker advocacy organization in Canada.
+• Zoe Grams is an entrepreneur, writer and communications strategist.
+Her current roles include principal of Zg Stories, a B-Corporation storytelling agency; and co-founder of Upstart & Crow Literary Arts Studio.
 Her work and her writing has been featured in publications across the country.
 She lives on unceded Tla-o-qui-aht Ha-Hoothlee.

 To Apply: